Service Center and Recharge Center Fees Procedures

 Example #2: Use of gross sales to allocate costs.

 The Chemistry department provides chemicals and laboratory supplies (beakers, test tubes, etc.) to students, faculty and federal grants.
 The direct cost of maintaining the storeroom is estimated to be $50,000/year and the estimated cost of the goods to be sold during the year is $250,000.
 The rate would be developed as an add-on to each $1 of goods or services sold.
 In this example, expenses to be recovered ($50,000) ⁄ Sales (250,000) = 20% or an addition of $.20 for each $1 of goods/services sold will recover $50,000 if sales reach the $250,000 estimate.

 Service center rates for the following fiscal year should be calculated by the business manager in each service center, approved by the Dean/Department Head and forwarded to the Service Center Fee Evaluation Committee by December 31st for review and approval.
-The Vice Provost for Administration and Finance is responsible for final approval of all service center rates.
+The Chief Financial Officer and Vice Provost for Finance is responsible for final approval of all service center rates.

 When a service center is established in mid-year, rates may be set for longer than twelve months so that the end of the first break-even period coincides with a fiscal year end.

 1. Non-discriminatory Rates

 A service center must charge all internal users at the same rate for the same level of services or products purchased in the same circumstances.
 Rates will not differentiate among internal users.